MHenderson1988/kmlplus/README.md

 my_line_path = paths.Linepath(coordinate_1, coordinate_2, *arcpath_1)
 ```

-If a coordinate is detected with an arc suffic 'c' or 'a', the LinePath will automatically call the ArcPath class and
+If a coordinate is detected with an arc suffix 'c' or 'a', the LinePath will automatically call the ArcPath class and
 populate the arc coordinates.

-### Creating a polygon using the LinePath class
+### Creating a polygon using the LinePath class (The non-quick polygon)

 **Note** - LinePath.sides has been deprecated since 2.0.
 You can now create the sides using the .create_sides() method
 which returns a list.
 Or call .create_layer_and_sides() method to create an upper layer and the sides simultaneously

-Once you have created the lower layer of your polygon, you can interpolate the upper layer and generate the sides by
+Once you have created the lower layer of your polygon, you can generate the upper layer and generate the sides by
 calling the create_layer_and_sides() method -

 ```bazaar